aadilshabier/covid-tracker-rs/README.md

     ```bash
     $ cargo build --release
     ```
-1. The binary `covid` in target/release/ can now be run
+1. The binary `covid` in 'target/release/' can now be run

+1. On Unix machines you can run `install.sh` to copy the binary to `/usr/local/bin/`, and `uninstall.sh` to remove it

+    __Note:__ Requires sudo permissions

 ### API:

 https://api.covid19india.org

+### TODO:

+Better string similarity algorithm